kodethon/kodethon.github.io/README.md

 # Kodethon Blog

-This is the official blog of the [Kodethon](https://kodethon.com) cloud development environment.
+This is the official blog of the [Kodethon](https://kodethon.com) technical assessment service.
 It is a jekyll blog and it follows the conventional structure.

 ## Main Dependencies